 Voss Capital LLC informed us in October that, through certain affiliates, it had acquired approximately 2% of our shares since August 2021 and wished to discuss with us matters that were time sensitive in relation to the Company's upcoming annual meeting.
 Our CEO and CFO met with Voss' chief investment officer shortly thereafter via a zoom conference.
 Following the receipt of a written notice from Voss that it intended to nominate three directors for election to our Board at our 2022 annual meeting, Voss requested a meeting with the Chair of our Nominating and Corporate Governance Committee.
-We then arranged a meeting between Voss' chief investment officer, an analyst at Voss and three of our independent directors (our lead independent director, the chair of our Nominating and Corporate Governance Committee and the chair of our Compensation Committee).
+We then arranged a meeting between Voss' chief investment officer, an analyst at Voss and three of our independent directors (our lead independent director, the chair of our Nominating and Corporate Governance Committee).
 At that meeting Voss expressed dissatisfaction with our holding company structure and the expense related to such structure, especially the compensation of our CEO.
-Even though Voss' objective appeared to be the breakup of the Company and the sale of its parts, we indicated that its board nominees would be reviewed by our Nominating and Corporate Governance Committee along with other candidates upon the committee's receipt of background information from them.
+Even though Voss' objective appeared to be the breakup of the Company and the sale of its parts, we indicated that its board nominees would be reviewed by our Nominating and Corporate Governance Committee's receipt of background information from them.
 See pages 17 to 19 of this proxy statement for further information on our interactions with Voss prior to the date of this proxy statement.